-From 2001 through 2007 she served as Director of the Office of Transit Programs, where she was responsible for administration of the major FTA formula and discretionary grant programs, including the urbanized and non-urbanized formula programs, the formula program for elderly...
+From 2001 through 2007 she served as Director of the Office of Transit Programs, where she was responsible for administration of the major FTA formula and discretionary grant programs, including the urbanized and non-urbanized formula programs, the formula program for elderly and...
 Read More.

 Danese Cooper has an 22-year history in the software industry and has long been an advocate for transparent development methodologies.
 Danese has held many leadership roles within the computer science sector.
 She has managed teams at Symantec and Apple Inc. and for six years served as Chief Open Source Evangelist for Sun Microsystems for six years, and served as senior director for open source strategies at Intel for four years.
 Danese advised the R community on open source policy to the R community while at REvolution Computing (now Revolution Analytics), and she served from February 2010 to July 2011 as Chief Technical Officer for the Wikimedia Foundation.
 In 2014, Danese joined PayPal to run OASIS, an office devoted to engineering cultural change through open source, InnerSource, and other key initiatives.
 Danese continues to run a successful consultancy to companies wishing...
 Read More.

 Tony manages and produces the CTA’s Web site, as well as working on ways to help the agency better communicate meaningful information to its customers.
 This includes initiatives to get timely and relevant information for transit users anywhere and everywhere.